 While fuel pellets are the primary market for wood pellets there are other uses.
 Most notably there is also the horse bedding market and BBQ wood pellets.
 However, there is another wood pellet niche that even I was unaware of until recently.
 It’s using wood pellets as a growing medium for mushrooms!
-The first video below provides a good introduction on the benefits of using wood pellets as a mushroom medium when compared to other materials such as straw.
+However, after looking into the challenges of growing mushrooms I started to realise the benefits that wood pellets presented as a growing medium.
+The first video below provides a good introduction to the benefits of using wood pellets as a mushroom growing medium when compared to other materials such as straw.

 The Advantages of Wood Pellets for Growing Mushrooms

 As explained in the video, wood pellets require much less energy/cost to prepare the material for growing mushrooms.
-In comparision let’s say you were using straw as your mushroom growing medium, which is very common.
-Well, there will be a lot of other bacteria growing within that straw.
-You first need to kill that bacteria and rogue fungi before you can try and grow the mushrooms you desire.
+In comparison let’s say you were using straw as your mushroom growing medium, which is apparently very common.
+Well, there will be a lot of other bacteria etc growing within that straw.
+You first need to kill that bacteria and rogue fungi before you can even try and grow the mushrooms you desire.

 Softwood or Hardwood Pellets?